ssamx3/blog/src/posts/post1.md

 ---

-Hello! welcome to my blog :)
+<mark>Hello</mark>!! welcome to my blog :)

-I had a lot of fun making this, so heres a walkthrough of everything I used to make it
+I had a lot of fun making this, so heres a walkthrough of everything I used to make it.

 For the framework, I used sveltekit and mdsvex.
 Sveltekit is a really nice framework because it basically feels to me like just fancier html, and I really enjoy working in html.
 Mdsvex is a markdown precursor for svelte, and I found this through a blog post about creating blogs :P

 The main look of the app is just meant to be very simple, with minimal styling, as it is meant to put emphasis on just the content.
 However, I did enjoy adding fancy animations when you hover on things :)

 This was also the first time i've forayed into tailwind, and I have to say I really enjoyed using it!
 It makes a lot of things so much simpler to do, and it makes hover animations lovely.
 I will probably now end up rewriting my main landing page with it, as i like it so much :D